-Real estate agents aren’t the only ones who are keen to curb appeal: burglars are too.
-Your curb, yard, and daily behavior can tell burglars a lot about the goodies you’ve got behind closed doors.
-Below you’ll find a myriad of indicators that detail what a burglar considers to be welcome signs.
+Real estate agents aren’t the only ones who are keen on curb appeal—burglars are too.
+Your curb, yard, and daily behavior can say a lot about the valuable items you’ve got behind closed doors.
+Below you’ll find a myriad of things that read as welcome signs to a burglar.

-Burglars have a fine appreciation for woody front yards and lavish landscaping.
 You know that large, weeping blue pine you planted out front?
 Well, it doubles as a hiding spot.
-Plus, all that money, time, and effort you put into your lawn is an indicator that you’re willing to put money into other items.
+Plus, all that money, time, and effort you put into landscaping hints that you might also spend big bucks on things inside your home.

 The movies might lead you to believe that thieves use high-tech scopes to see what you have lying around the house, but they actually prefer a more rudimentary method of spying—windows!
 Windows offer a top-quality view of your valuables and allow burglars to see whether or not you have a home security system or a dog.

-Kids won’t always pick up after themselves, try as you might to get them to.
-Pricey-looking toys scattered throughout the front yard tell a burglar that you’re willing to spend the extra buck on playthings for your kid but are too busy to pick them up—meaning you’re also likely to leave the house unlocked or forget to arm your security system.
+Kids won’t always pick up after themselves, try as you might to enforce it.
+Pricey-looking toys scattered throughout the front yard tell a burglar that you’re willing to spend the extra buck on playthings for your kid but are too busy to pick them up.
+So you may be likely to leave the house unlocked or forget to arm your security system.

-As the saying goes, “One man’s trash is another man’s treasure.”
-Rooting through your trash isn’t the most glamorous approach, but it gives a thief insight as to what you own.
+Rooting through your trash can give thieves insight on what you own.
 Recycling is of particular interest because they can see whether or not you’ve purchased any big-ticket items.
-Know how to make their pilfering easier?
-Don’t break down the boxes—that way they know exactly what to look for when they revisit your home.
+Make sure to break down your boxes.
+If you leave them intact, it's easier for thieves to know what to look for when breaking into your home.

 If you’re leaving town, ask a neighbor to pick up your mail for you.
 This prevents curious thieves from inviting themselves onto your stoop and into your home.